Monday, April 17, 2017

 FALSE.
 The laws, rules and regulations are wide statements allowing for various interpretations, on the whole.
 They are businesses, first and foremost, almost all of them are operated this way.
 If you find an exception, it probably has no vacancies and a very long waiting list.
 Facilities love it when you don't visit, seldom call and generally "turn over care" to them.
 Broadens their abilities with residents who can easily be led when no one is there as a "sounding board" or to question the facility's actions or decisions.

 WEBSITE: Here's a website for Missouri for checking out the broad base and limited spectrum of areas covered by the Department of Health and Senior Services regarding rules and regulations for Skilled Nursing Facilities and others.
+Each State is required to have this service.
+Google and find yours.

 Remember to read realizing the statements provide loose ends, open interpretations and limitations on specific, itemized or detailed entries and instead allow large ranges, self interpretation and circumvention: